Partner Organizations

 Dr Adriany is an Associate Professor at the Department of Early Childhood Education (ECE) and the Head of Centre for Gender and Childhood Studies, Universitas Pendidikan Indonesia.
 Her research focuses on the issues of gender and social justice in ECE, the construction of children and childhood in marginal communities as well as the impact of neo-liberalism in ECE.
 Her research mostly adopts ethnographic approaches and feminist participatory action research.
 She uses critical theories that include feminist post-structuralism and post-colonialism.

-University of Wyoming
+University of Auckland

 "This specific experience allowed me to see an entirely new perspective that came from a comfortable space."